klevu/jsv2-early-adopters/getting-started/1-hello-world/shopify/alternate-landing-page/README.md

 ## Javascript Modifications

-Finally we need to update Klevu JSv2 to tell it where to send search queries.
+Finally we need to update Klevu JS Library to tell it where to send search queries.

 - Navigate to Online Store > Themes.
 - Current Theme > Actions > Edit code.